tasselx/Keyden/README.md

 Open the DMG and drag Keyden to Applications.

-## Usage

-1. Launch Keyden - icon appears in menu bar
-2. Click "+" to add TOTP accounts (scan QR or enter manually)
-3. Click any code to copy to clipboard
-4. Right-click for more options (pin, delete, export QR)

-### Quick Start - Enable 2FA on Popular Platforms
+## Quick Start - Enable 2FA on Popular Platforms

 Click the links below to directly access 2FA settings: